aaimio/Git-and-GitHub-Intro/README.md

    - After creating a PR, the [github-actions[bot]](https://github.com/apps/github-actions) will review your PR immediately.
      - If the bot is happy, ask two of your peers to approve your pull request (this can be anyone).
      - If the bot is not happy, they will tell you what needs to be updated.
 6. **Help your friends or wait for a couple minutes**.
-After the [github-actions[bot]](https://github.com/apps/github-actions) is happy with your PR, it will check every 5 minutes or so to check whether you've obtained enough approvals for your PR to be merged to `master`.
+After the [github-actions[bot]](https://github.com/apps/github-actions) is happy with your PR, it will check every 5 minutes or so to check whether you've obtained enough approvals for your PR to be merged to `main`.
 7. Everything is OK?
 Tell one of your mentors to merge your PR.
 8. After a mentor has merged your PR, your name will be automatically assigned to a team.